Broiled Salmon with a Brown Sugar Glaze

 • Broil.
 Place the baking sheet in the oven on the oven rack in the second position and broil the salmon for 8-11 minutes based on the thickness of the salmon and the desired doneness.

 • Rest and garnish.
-Carefully remove from the oven, and let fish rest for 5 minutes.
+Carefully remove from the oven, and let the fish rest for 5 minutes.
 The fish will continue to cook slightly.
 Remove the skin before serving if desired.
 Garnish with chopped parsley and serve immediately.

 Notes